cilium/cilium/Documentation/network/kubernetes/policy.rst

 the policies.
 Three formats are available to configure network policies natively with Kubernetes:

-- The standard `NetworkPolicy` resource which at the time of this writing, supports to specify L3/L4 ingress policies with limited egress support marked as beta.
+- The standard `NetworkPolicy` resource which supports L3 and L4 policies at ingress or egress of the Pod.

 - The extended `CiliumNetworkPolicy` format which is available as a :term:`CustomResourceDefinition` which supports specification of policies